davbeek/gitinspectorgui-rtd/docs/source/gui.rst

 ^^^^^^^^^^^^^^
 Show N files
   Generate output for the first `N` files with the highest number of insertions for each repository.
-For excel, this results in three worksheets:
+For excel, this results in four worksheets:
   :guilabel:`Authors`, :guilabel:`Authors-Files` and :guilabel:`Files`.
 The
-  worksheet :guilabel:`Authors` combines the results of all files, the worksheet :guilabel:`Authors-Files` shows results per author and per file, and the worksheet :guilabel:`Files` combines the results of all authors.
+  worksheet :guilabel:`Authors` combines the results of all files, the worksheet :guilabel:`Authors-Files` and :guilabel:`Files-Authors` show results per author and per file, and the worksheet :guilabel:`Files` combines the results of all authors.

-  In addition, for each of the N files, a blame worksheet is generated, unless the option :guilabel:`Skip blame` is active, see :ref:`blame-sheets`.
+  In addition, for each of the N files, a blame worksheet is generated, unless the option :guilabel:`Skip blame` is active, see :ref:`blame-sheets-gui`.

 Show files
   Show only those files matching the specified pattern.
 If a pattern is specified, it takes priority over the value of N in option :guilabel:`Show N files`, which is then ignored.

-.. _blame-sheets:
+.. _blame-sheets-gui:

 Excel blame worksheets
 ^^^^^^^^^^^^^^^^^^^^^^
 A blame worksheet shows the contents of each file and indicates for each line in the file in which commit the line was last changed, at which date and by which author.